Characters of the Overwatch franchise: Sigma

 Sigma, real name Siebren de Kuiper, is a Dutch astrophysicist associated with Talon.
 After sustaining psychological damage from an experiment creating a black hole and gaining gravitational powers, he was kept in a secret government facility for years as "Subject Sigma".
 Talon discovered his existence and freed him for their own ends, though he is unaware of this manipulation.
 His main weapons are Hyperspheres, gravitic projectiles that can bounce off walls and damage a small area that draw foes into the explosion, and Accretion, which gathers debris into a large projectile to kinetically throw at opponents, causing knockback.
-He also has two defensive abilities: Experimental Barrier, a barrier that he can deployed outward in front of him to a variable distance and then recall it, upon which it starts regenerating any damage taken; and Kinetic Grasp, which creates a field that absorbs projectiles that hit it which, upon release, coverts that into temporary health for the character.
+He also has two defensive abilities: Experimental Barrier, a barrier that he can deployed outward in front of him to a variable distance and then recall it, upon which it starts regenerating any damage taken; and Kinetic Grasp, which creates a field that absorbs projectiles and converts them into temporary health for the character.
 His ultimate, Gravitic Flux, allows him to fly up briefly to place a black hole on the ground.
 Any opponents trapped within the range of the hole are thrown up into the air for several seconds before being slammed to the ground, taking half of their maximum health on impact.
 Sigma is voiced by Boris Hiestand.